 To return to this page use your back button.

-It is a vignette of the pattern encircled by curlicues and "clouds" or "smoke" in a Chinese style.
+Wain was fond of introducing special backstamps.
+Occasionally, examples of Carlton Ware's COCK & PEONY are found bearing the backstamp shown right.
+It features a vignette of the pattern encircled by curlicues and "clouds" or "smoke" in a Chinese style.
 The backstamp tells us that the pattern was part of Carlton Ware's KANG HSI range (though spelt Kang He).
-It also tells us that the pattern was registered as a design in 1918, though its pattern number suggests that it was introduced somewhat earlier, either just before, or during World War One.
-As I mention in another article in this series, this later date is probably down to the war having curtailed and delayed many Civil Service and Government tasks as so many administrators were called up to fight in the War.
+It also tells us that the pattern was registered as a design in 1918, though its pattern number suggests that it was introduced somewhat earlier—either just before or during World War One.
+As I mention in another article in this series, this later date is probably down to the war having curtailed and delayed many Civil Service and government processes as so many administrators were called up to fight in the War.

 Barb has cleverly redrawn the COCK & PEONY border as below.